Nameless Rumia's Wiki

 Democratic Party

 The Democratic Party is a center-right neoliberal party with an identity crisis that does not instill confidence, with officials flip-flopping toward centrism and beholden to corporate interests.
-For those optimistic, their main issue appears to be the party composition (i.e. a lack of progressives), but they can't do much to combat this as corporate lobbyists fund and rally behind the centrist 'do nothing' candidates.
+For those optimistic, their main issue seems to be party composition (i.e. a lack of progressives) because lobbyists rally and back these centrist 'do nothing' candidates, thus perpetuating the stereotype.

 Republican Party